Squads-Protocol/squads-mpl/programs/squads-mpl/README.md

 ## Create a MsTransaction
 ### Initializing a MsTransaction
 To create a transaction for the multisig, invoke the `create_transaction` [instruction](https://github.com/Squads-Protocol/squads-mpl/blob/main/programs/squads-mpl/src/lib.rs#L184) and specify the authority index as the argument.
 Note that transactions, while able to contain multiple instructions, will only be able to utilize a single authority.
 After the MsInstruction account is created it will be in a `Draft` status.
+More information about [authorities here](#authorities).

 ### Attaching MsInstructions to the MsTransaction
 When MsTransactions are in the `Draft` status, the member that created the MsTransaction is free to attach MsInstructions.
+Use the `add_instruction` [instruction](https://github.com/Squads-Protocol/squads-mpl/blob/main/programs/squads-mpl/src/lib.rs#L222) and pass in the instruction you wish to attach to the MsTransaction as a serialized Solana TransactionInstruction for the argument.
+Attached instructions will then be saved in the corresponding MsInstruction account with the relevant PDA acting as the address, trackable via the instruction_index of both the [MsTransaction](https://github.com/Squads-Protocol/squads-mpl/blob/main/programs/squads-mpl/src/state/ms.rs#L104) and relevant [MsInstruction](https://github.com/Squads-Protocol/squads-mpl/blob/main/programs/squads-mpl/src/state/ms.rs#L236) accounts.
+Note that even though an executor can request more compute cycles there is still a data limit for the execution, so we recommend keeping the total unique accounts required by all attached instructions under 30 accounts, otherwise the MsTransaction will need to be executed sequentially.

 ### Activating a MsTransaction
+After you've attached the desired MsInstructions, the creator of the MsTransaction can activate the MsTransaction so that the multisig may vote to approve or reject it.
+Use the `activate_transaction` [instruction](https://github.com/Squads-Protocol/squads-mpl/blob/main/programs/squads-mpl/src/lib.rs#L214) to switch the status of the MsTransaction from `Draft` to `Active`.

-## Approve a MsTransaction
+## Approve or Reject a MsTransaction
+MsTransactions that have a `Active` status can be voted to be approved or rejected.
+To approve a transaction for execution, use the `approve_transaction` [instruction](https://github.com/Squads-Protocol/squads-mpl/blob/main/programs/squads-mpl/src/lib.rs#L238).
+Similarly, to reject a MsTransaction, use the `reject_transaction` [instruction](https://github.com/Squads-Protocol/squads-mpl/blob/main/programs/squads-mpl/src/lib.rs#L254).

 ## Execute a MsTransaction